kanisterio/kanister/examples/couchbase/README.md

 blueprint.cr.kanister.io/couchbase-blueprint created
 ```

+**NOTE: v2 Blueprints are experimental and are not supported with standalone Kanister.**

 Once Couchbase is running, you can populate it with some data.
 Let's add some documents to the default bucket:

 ```bash